ryanallanx2/modern-portfolio-3d/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

-4. Add 3D models (optional):
+4. Add custom 3D models (optional):
    - Download GLB format house models from free 3D repositories
    - Place them in `/public/models/` as `modern_house.glb` and `traditional_house.glb`
-   - The site includes fallback models if these files aren't available
+   - Or continue using the provided direct URLs in the code

 ## Customization